cjolowicz/blog/content/posts/hypermodern-python-06-ci-cd.md

 If you commit and push now,
-you can watch the workflow execute under the *Actions* tab in your GitHub repository.
+you can watch the workflow execute under the *Actions* tab in your GitHub repository, with a separate job for each Python version.

 You should also add a GitHub Actions badge to your repository page.
 The badge indicates whether the tests are passing or failing on the master branch,